 The Department of Health Sciences offers a variety of human science, biological, occupational, and certificate programs to prepare students to succeed and be equipped for further studies in many health care professions.
 We employ a problem-solving approach model.
 Students are taught the basic principles of scientific facts and theories regarding the human animal.
 They learn the ability to analyze data or a problem, generate possible solutions, implement a plan, and assess the outcome.
 With these skills, they are able to incorporate scientific fact with patient care.
 Most of our teaching professionals maintain outside employment in their field of specialty and are able to share not only their knowledge but clinical expertise.
 For more information regarding courses or general questions contact

 This video takes a look at the TAACCCT Consortium of Healthcare Occupations Online (CHEO) project.

 See more at: North American Network of Science Labs Online (NANSLO) and at:

 Trade Adjustment Assistance Community College and Career Training Program (TAACCCT)

-The Kodiak College CHEO Project, funded by the U.S. Department of Labor, intends to help dislocated workers, veterans and eligible spouses, and under-waged earners develop the skills needed to secure viable and sustainable employment in the allied health fields.
+Funded by the U.S. Department of Labor, this project intends to help dislocated workers, veterans and eligible spouses, and under-waged earners develop the skills needed to secure viable and sustainable employment in the allied health fields.

 The U.S. Department of Labor requires that grantees receiving funds from DOL offer priority service for veterans and eligible spouses, including widows and widowers, as defined by law, in qualified job training programs.

-For information about Military and Veteran Community Resources at the University of Alaska Anchorage visit https://www.uaa.alaska.edu/veterans or call Nichole Eichrodt, Military and Veteran Community Resource Coordinator, at 907-786-6962, or email firstname.lastname@example.org
+Information about Military and Veteran Community Resources at the University of Alaska Anchorage or call Nichole Eichrodt, Military and Veteran Community Resource Coordinator, at 907-786-6962, or email firstname.lastname@example.org